Manabí is preparing to participate in the world network of Slow Food Travel destinations

 - Mangroves, from which red crabs (guariches) and shells are harvested;

-- Rivers that provide freshwater fishing (wild shrimps and green terrors, are candidates for inclusion in the Ark of Taste);
+- Rivers that provide freshwater fishing (wild shrimps and green terrors were both submitted for inclusion in the Ark of Taste);

-- Ocean, where a wide variety of artisanal fishing products are obtained.
+- Ocean, where a wide variety of products deriving from artisanal fishing practices.

 In the first phase, a mapping of actors is being carried out through virtual/in-person workshops and visits to farmers and cattle raisers, associations (of fishermen, collectors and farmers), grassroots organizations, and food and lodging establishments.
 The purpose of the project is to show the world the gastronomic and cultural richness that can be found in the northern part of the province of Manabí.